carlosvin/carlosvin.github.io/posts/react-typescript-parcel.en.md

 - start a development server at http://localhost:1234 with [hot module replacement](https://en.parceljs.org/hmr.html)
 - build automatically development javascript files with source maps

+!!! type "As abstract"
-Basically each time you save a file, you will see automatically the result at http://localhost:1234 without refreshing the page.
+    Each time you save a file, you will see automatically the result at http://localhost:1234 without refreshing the page

 ## Build production bundle